-During fiscal years 2021 and 2020, the Company recorded post-combination compensation expense and other acquisition and integration related costs associated with the acquisition of Cavendish totaling \$0.7 million and \$3.8 million, respectively, in "Other operating expense" in the Consolidated Statements of Income.
+Company recorded acquisition and integration related costs associated with the acquisition of Cavendish totaling less than \$0.1 million, \$0.7 million and \$3.8 million, respectively, in "Other operating expense" in the Consolidated Statements of Income.

 Active-Semi International, Inc.